tyler-meier/Simulation/README.md

 which has some methods implemented in every class.
 There are hexagonal neighbourhood 4 neighbourhood and 8 neighbourhood.
 There is also a toroidal grid which has 4 neighbourhood and 8 neighbourhood.

+Visualization Classes: Start Visual and sim visual, as well as chart class to show the chart on each sim.
+All of the basic things you see on screen are implemented in the visualization classes.
+You can also click on rectangle cells to change their status.

 ### Notes/Assumptions